 Meredith Hooper is a leading writer of non-fiction, with some 75 titles published internationally both for the children’s market and the wider adult market.
-Her latest book, celebrating the centenary of Scott’s expedition to the Antarctic, is The Longest Winter – Scott’s other heroes (John Murray, hardback 2010, paperback 2011).
+Her book The Longest Winter – Scott’s other heroes (John Murray, hardback 2010, paperback 2011), celebrates the centenary of Scott’s expedition to the Antarctic.
 The Ferocious Summer - Palmer's Penguins and The Warming of Antarctica (Profile Books, hb 2007, pb 2008; Greystone Books, North America, 2008) won the 2008 Nettie Palmer Prize for non-fiction at the Victorian Premier's Awards.

 Meredith is a Visiting Fellow at Wolfson College, Cambridge.
 She is a trustee of, and on the Editorial Board of, The Round Table - The Commonwealth Journal of International Affairs.
 She is a UK Trustee of the International Polar Foundation and a Trustee of the UK Antarctic Heritage Trust.

-She was born and brought up in Adelaide, South Australia.
-She graduated from the University of Adelaide with a First Class Honours degree in History and then completed her B. Phil. at Nuffield College, Oxford.
+She was born and brought up in Adelaide, South Australia, graduated from the University of Adelaide with a First Class Honours degree in History and then completed her B. Phil. at Nuffield College, Oxford.

 Meredith has published prolifically, both fiction and non-fiction, on Antarctica and beyond for younger and older readers.